loggin-js/loggin-js/README.md

 ****

 ## Contributing
 Pull requests are welcome, as well as any other type of contribution.
 Check out the contributing guidelines [here](./.github/CONTRIBUTING.md).

-## Versioning
-We use [semantic versioning](https://docs.npmjs.com/about-semantic-versioning) for the npm package.

 [back to top](#table-of-content-)
 ****